-If you believe that a cease and desist order is not suitable for your claim and want to send a cease and desist letter instead, you can start drafting with available cease and desist letter templates online.
+If you don't want to go to court yet, you have the option of writing a cease and desist letter!
 Sending the letter can be a proper first step to resolving the dispute or in finding out if there are legal rights violated.
 If you decide to draft a cease and desist letter on your own, there are some considerations that you need to take such as:

 - Be mindful of the tone of the letter so that it is not too assaultive but not too soft either.

-- State a clear reason for the sending of the letter and what you expect to be the result by doing so.
+- State a clear reason for sending the letter and what amends you expect.

 - Use legally sound language and include federal laws and references to strengthen your letter.